 Incomplete customer profiles prevent personalized sales strategies.
 The result: Everyone suffers - your company, your customers, and potential new customers.

-Automated solutions such as Bliro break this vicious circle through consistent, error-free data transmission directly from customer meetings.
+Automated solutions such as bliro break this vicious circle through consistent, error-free data transmission directly from customer meetings.

 Even motivated teams fail due to daily CRM data maintenance.
 The reality is different from theory - and practical hurdles sabotage even the best of intentions.
-These four problem areas show why automation is essential today.
+These four problem areas Show why automation is essential today.

 Manual data entry takes more time than expected.
 Over 40% of employees spend at least a quarter of their working week entering data and doing repetitive tasks.
 72% The salesperson invests an hour or more in CRM updates every day.